egy1st/zerobytes-mkdocs/docs/index.md

 **Head of Planning, Organizing, and Information** @ Egyptian Tax Authority _(Aug 2000–Present)_

 - Revamped existing processes and developed a new management process, resulting in a 30% increase in team efficiency
-- Reviewed tens of thousands of accounts over career to spot trends, patterns, and insights in data.
+- Reviewed tens of thousands of accounts over my career to spot trends, patterns, and insights in data.
 - Identified impactful findings through data analysis and visualization, boosting overall revenue by 20%.
 - Presented analysis conclusions and recommendations clearly to leadership.